 It is a picturesque event that everyone enjoys, including locals and tourists.
 Beautiful tulips are blooming everywhere in vibrant colors.
-The venue is divided into sections that are decorated in different themes.
+The venue has multiple sections different themes and decorations.
 Visitors can enjoy the sight of blossoming tulips against creative and fun backdrops.
 It also makes a perfect spot for your next Instagram favorite.

-This is another one of the Korean festivals that is centered around flowers.
-It is open to visitors of all ages and this year it will run from April 14 to May 11.
-The Taean Tulip Festival is organized at the Korea Flower Park in Taean-gun, South Chungcheong Province.
+This is another one of the Korean festivals that is revolves around gorgeous flowers.
+It is open to visitors of all ages and it usually runs from mid April to mid May.
+The Taean Tulip Festival happpens at the Korea Flower Park in Taean-gun, South Chungcheong Province.
 You can get more information about the festival at the event’s site www.koreaflowerpark.com.

 Mungyeong Traditional Chasabal Festival

-Mungyeong Traditional Chasabal Festival is scheduled from May 1 to May 10 at Mungyeongsaejae Open Set Studio in Mungyeong city, North Gyeongsang Province, a two-hour drive from Seoul.
+Mungyeong Traditional Chasabal Festival is usually held in the month of May at Mungyeongsaejae Open Set Studio in Mungyeong city, North Gyeongsang Province, a two-hour drive from Seoul.
 The city is quite famous for its traditional ceramic works.
 It is one of the many Korean festivals that has become a signature festival in the area since its first launch in 1999.

 In this Korean festival, visitors can purchase a variety of ceramic products, join in activities such as traditional tea ceremony and even pottery making, which is operated by local artisans.
 For more information about the festival, you can visit www.sabal21.com.